Paisley Town Hall is being transformed into a landmark entertainment venue for the West of Scotland.

 The work to revamp the interior of Paisley Town Hall is one of the biggest projects in Renfrewshire Council’s ongoing investment in Paisley town centre.

-When it reopens in 2021, the interior will have been transformed to create one of the West of Scotland’s landmark entertainment venues.
+When it reopens, the interior will have been transformed to create one of the West of Scotland’s landmark entertainment venues.

 Here, we take an in-depth look at 10 things you can expect when that happens…